rundeck/rundeck/docs/en/08-integration/01-chapter9.md

 ### Definition ###

-The [RunDeck resource model document format](resource-v10.html) provides two attributes belonging to the <code>node</code> tag that help connect the dots between the RunDeck UI and the editing interface provided by the external data management tool.
+The [RunDeck resource model document format](resource-v10.html) and the [resource-yaml-v12](resource-yaml-v12.html) format provide two attributes that help connect the dots between the
+RunDeck UI and the editing interface provided by the external data management tool.
 They can use `editUrl` or `remoteUrl` attributes to specify the remote URL.
 The URLs can embed properties about the node to expand prior to being loaded, which allows you to e.g. submit query parameters using the node name.